DudkinON/Full-Stack-Web-Developer/Programming_Fundamentals_and_the_Web/Build a Portfolio Site/README.md

 This assignment for Udacity: Full Stack Web Developer Nanodegree Program.
 > **Part:** Programming Fundamentals and the Web.  **Project:** Build a Portfolio Site.

-Design completely adaptation for any device.
-And looks good as on desktop, and on tablets or cellphones.
+Design adapted for any device--desktop, tablets, or cellphones.

 ## Demonstration.